Frequently Asked Questions

 How do you handle food, environmental or other allergies?

-Appropriate precaution can be taken for most allergies (however, we are unable at this time to deal with severe peanut allergies).
-If your allergy is common and not life threatening you will find the appropriate place to describe your condition on our Health Forms in the registration packet; this may be followed up by a call from a program mentor about specifics if necessary.
-If you allergy is of a more serious nature you should have a conversation with our Program Director about specific risks and needs before you continue with the registration process.
+Appropriate precaution can be taken for most allergies (however, we are unable at this time to support severe peanut allergies).
+If your allergy is common and not life threatening, you will find the appropriate place to describe your condition on our Health Forms in the registration packet.
+This may be followed up by a call from a program mentor about specifics, if necessary.
+If your allergy is of a more serious nature, you should have a conversation with our Program Director about specific risks and needs before you continue with the registration process.

 I (or my child) cannot afford your programs but feel it is important to participate.
 Will Journeys help me pay for the program?

-We believe that our experiences are essential to our communities and hence no participant should be turned down due to a lack of funds.
-Every year Journeys awards Scholarship Dollars to participants who would not otherwise be able to join us for an experience.
+We believe that our experiences are essential to our communities, and hence no participant should be turned down due to a lack of funds.
+Every year Journeys awards Scholarship funds to participants who would not otherwise be able to join us for an experience.
 Apply for Financial Aid >

 I cannot afford to buy all the gear you recommend!
 Can I (or my child) still come on your program?

-Journeys’ owns a small amount of “Borrow” gear available for youth participants.
-Some larger items, such as a backpack or sleeping bag, tend to be borrowed out very quickly.
+Journeys’ owns a small amount of “Loaner” gear available for youth participants.
+Some larger items, such as a backpack or sleeping bag, tend to be loaned out very quickly.
 While our gear bank is small, we are willing to work with you to make sure that you or your child has the best gear possible.
-Please let us know as soon as possible if you or your child needs an item.
+Please let us know as soon as possible if you or your child need an item.
 (If we only have one week's notice before your program starts, we may not be able to help you!)

-Also, if you own extra items that no longer fit your child please consider donating them to our Gear Bank for future participants.
-Every year we lose a few items to the adventure so we always need to replenish our supply.
-Bring you extra “donate-able” items to your program start.
+Also, if you own extra items that no longer fit your child, please consider donating them to our Gear Bank for future participants.
+Every year we lose a few items to the adventure, so we always need to replenish our supply.
+Please bring your extra “donate-able” items to your program start.
+Thank you!

 How can I inspire my child to go on a program?

-It is not uncommon for a parent/guardian to see and understand the inherent need for our young people to be initiated into a healthy and meaningful adult life but sometime it is hard for the young to capture this point.
+It is not uncommon for a parent/guardian to see and understand the inherent need for our young people to be initiated into a healthy and meaningful adult life, but sometimes it is hard for the young to capture this point.

 My child has never been away from home for this long.
-What happens if s/he gets homesick?
+What happens if they get homesick?

 Homesickness happens, even for our Adult participants (and staff!).
-Our staff is trained to respond in the best way possible to respond to a child who is experiencing these feelings – either through one-on-one mentorship or community campfire talks, whichever makes the most sense for a particular youth.
-Most participants will experience this feeling for a day or two but will soon forget as activities and laughter take higher presence.
+Our staff is trained to respond in the best way possible to support a child who is experiencing these feelings – either through one-on-one mentorship or community campfire talks, whichever makes the most sense for a particular youth.
+Most participants will experience this feeling for a day or two, but will soon forget as activities and laughter take higher presence.

 Can my child come with a friend?

 Of course!
-Please DO invite your friends; we even offer a small discount for friends and family dual registration (ask us more about this).
-The reason we offer a discount and whole-heartedly answer ‘yes!’ is that reintegrating after an experience such as ours can be hard and often will only be marginally understood by a community that has no similar experience with which to relate.
+Please DO invite your friends.
+The reason we whole-heartedly answer ‘yes!’ is that reintegrating after an experience such as ours can be challenging, and often will only marginally bebunderstood by a community that has no similar experience with which to relate.
 Having a companion will ease the process of returning as well as provide a wonderful opportunity for shared story and accountability.

 Your programs seem so expensive - Where does all the money go?

 Backcountry wilderness experiences are surprisingly expensive.
 For example, more than 5% of our total annual budget goes to pay just for insurance!
-We stretch our earned dollars as far as we can; but the fact is that the money that comes in from our programs is actually less than the cost of running the programs.
+We stretch our earned dollars as far as we can; and the fact is that the tuition money that comes in for our programs is considerably less than the cost of running the programs.
 We actively fundraise to cover the difference, and to keep the posted tuition costs from rising.

 What is your cancellation policy?